ChillGenXer/sapiens-server/README.md

 Your server is now ready to run.
 From now on, when you log in you can change to the sapiens-server directory and you can use the command script:

-**./sapiens.sh start** - starts your server in a screen session so it is running in the background.
+**./sapiens.sh start** - starts your server in a screen session so it is running in the background.<br>
-**./sapiens.sh stop** - stops your server running in the background.
+**./sapiens.sh stop** - stops your server running in the background.<br>
 **./sapiens.sh restart** - Basically a stop, wait, and then a start.
-Good to bounce the server if things are getting laggy.
+Good to bounce the server if things are getting laggy.<br>
-**./sapiens.sh upgrade** - This will run the Steam upgrade script and either update or refresh the Sapiens server executable.
+**./sapiens.sh upgrade** - This will run the Steam upgrade script and either update or refresh the Sapiens server executable.<br>
-**./sapiens.sh backup** - Backs up the world to the designated backup folder.
+**./sapiens.sh backup** - Backs up the world to the designated backup folder.<br>
 **./sapiens.sh console** - When a server is running in the background use this command to bring up the server console.
-To exit the console without stopping the server hold CTRL and type A D.
+To exit the console without stopping the server hold CTRL and type A D.<br>